liuxy10/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Xinyi Liu, currently working as a research assistant at Mechanical System & Control Lab at UC Berkeley led by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/).
 My interests revolves around human-robot interaction and safe interactive planning.
 During my time as a master student at the University of Michigan -- Ann Arbor, I was fortunate to have worked with [Prof. Ram Vasudevan](https://robotics.umich.edu/profile/ram-vasudevan/) on trip-avoidance prosthesis.
-Prior to that, I worked with [Professor Mark Mueller](https://me.berkeley.edu/people/mark-w-mueller/) at UC Berkeley, investigating how to dock two drones via onboard sensors and computation resource only.
+Prior to that, I worked with [Prof. Mark Mueller](https://me.berkeley.edu/people/mark-w-mueller/) at UC Berkeley, investigating how to dock two drones via onboard sensors and computation resource only.

+I aspire to create compassionate human-like touch for robots, to make them not just a tool to provide physical support but also a companion with emotional comfort.

 {style="text-align: justify;"}